osh-labs/OSH-Monitor/context.md

 13. Summary

-SEN66-Dosimetry is a standalone, headless, extensible air-quality measurement and dosimetry library for ESP32-S3 systems.
+OSH-Monitor is a standalone, headless, extensible air-quality measurement and dosimetry library for ESP32-S3 systems.
 It integrates SEN66 sensor acquisition, environmental math, long-term particulate exposure tracking, and reliable on-device CSV logging into a single, cohesive module designed for long-duration operation and platform-level reusability.